2020 Tournament Rules

 Any fish found to have bullet wounds or any unnatural damage will be disqualified (This does not include gaff and/or harpoon marks).

-Disposal of fish and/or fish parts is the responsibility of the angler after the Weighmaster releases the fish.
+Disposal of fish and/or fish parts is the sole responsibility of the angler after the Weighmaster releases the fish.
 DO NOT dump fish entrails and/or heads at the marina.
 In most cases innards and head will be retained by weigh master to researchers for research purposes and then become their responsibility for disposal.

 Note: When traveling in Portland Harbor, the Tournament committee requests that all vessels observe State of Maine rules and regulations.
 Please obey ‘No Wake Zones’ and be mindful of lobster traps when traveling the inner and outer harbor waters.